19hours/sg-statutes/Acts/Income Tax Act.md

 ### Expenditure on machinery or plant

-22\.
-Expenditure on the provision of machinery or plant shall include capital expenditure on alterations to an existing building incidental to the installation of that machinery or plant for the purposes of the trade, profession or business.
+22\.—(1) Expenditure on the provision of machinery or plant shall include capital expenditure on alterations to an existing building incidental to the installation of that machinery or plant for the purposes of the trade, profession or business.

+[Act 39 of 2017 wef 26/10/2017]

+(2) Expenditure on the provision of machinery or plant excludes any option premium paid under an option agreement entered into for the purpose of hedging against the cost of the acquisition of such machinery or plant.

+[Act 39 of 2017 wef 26/10/2017]

 ### Order of set-off of allowances